icerpc/icerpc-docs/pages/docs/icerpc-core/invocation/interceptor.md

 `InvokeAsync` on the Compress interceptor, and then finally the Compress interceptor calls `InvokeAsync` on the client connection.

-## Installing interceptors with Dependency Injection
+## Installing an interceptor with Dependency Injection

 If you use Microsoft's Dependency Injection container, you'll want to use an invoker builder instead of `Pipeline` to create your invocation pipeline.
-The `Use` extension methods for invoker builder retrieve dependencies automatically from the DI container.
+The `Use{Name}` extension methods for `IInvokerBuilder` retrieve dependencies automatically from the DI container.

 For example:
 ```csharp